 |1||Van der Sar|

-left-footed effort inside Wayne Hennessey's near post.
+checking back on his left-footed and unleashing a rasping left-footed effort inside Wayne Hennessey's near post.

 Eager to build on that electric start, United maintained the pressure, with Fletcher and Michael Carrick keen to pass positively wherever possible.
 A second goal should have arrived when Berbatov ferried Fletcher's pass to Rooney, but the striker's volley was comfortably caught by Hennessey.